FAQ - Frequently Asked Questions

 Do you have a payment plan?
 How does it work?

 StringWorks wants to help make your instrument dream a reality!
-We have a flexible payment plan that requires a 25% down payment, with the balance payable in up to 12 months (3 months, 7 months, all 12 months, etc.) and interest charge of 12% annually, with no front-loading of interest charges or pre-payment penalties.
+We have a flexible payment plan that requires a 25% down payment, with the balance payable in up to 12 months (3 months, 7 months, all 12 months, etc.) and interest charge of 18% annually, with no front-loading of interest charges or pre-payment penalties.
 We also offer a ZERO interest payment plan with a 6-month term through PayPal credit, so feel free to call us or email us with specific questions.

 Does a different set of fittings affect the sound of the instrument?